Sexy dramas, big-money games, Ailes film heat up summer TV

 — “The Loudest Voice,” Showtime, 10 p.m.
 June 30.
 How Roger Ailes solidified his political and media power and what drove him is the core of this miniseries about the late Fox News Channel mastermind.
 Russell Crowe is makeup-transformed to play Ailes in an impressive cast that includes Naomi Watts as ex-Fox anchor Gretchen Carlson, Sienna Miller as Ailes’ wife and Seth MacFarlane as a publicist.

 — “Love Island,” CBS, 8 p.m.
 July 9.
 Another U.S. version of an international reality show, with singles deposited on a tropical island to pair up or risk being exiled from paradise.
-Players, known as “Islanders,” must woo viewers as well as a partner to emerge as a winner in romance.
+Players, known as “Islanders,” must woo viewers as well as a partner to emerge as a winner in romance on the show airing nightly, Monday through Friday.
 There’s also a cash prize at stake.

 — “Bring the Funny,” NBC, 10 p.m.
 July 9.
 Acts ranging from standups to sketch troupes to old-school variety compete in a new talent show judged by Kenan Thompson of “Saturday Night Live,” comedian Jeff Foxworthy and Chrissy Teigen.
 Among the hopefuls: the Chris & Paul Show, a pair described as “modern vaudevillians.”

 — “Top Gear,” BBC America, 8 p.m.
 July 16.
 The hosts change but the thrills are intact as the show enters its 27th season.
-Newcomers Freddie Flintoff and Paddy McGuinness are joined by returning host Chris Harris as the car showcase zooms from Bornea to Wales to Iceland.
+Newcomers Freddie Flintoff and Paddy McGuinness join returning host Chris Harris as the car showcase zooms from Borneo to Wales to Iceland.
 As for the stars, they include a McLaren 600LT; Ferrari 488 Pista; Lotus 79 F1, and — a test for true buffs — an obscure, 1970s Matra Bagheera.

 — “Four Weddings and a Funeral,” Hulu, July 31.
 The familiar title aside, this miniseries produced by Mindy Kaling isn’t copycatting the original Richard Curtis romcom.
 Nathalie Emmanuel stars as a New York campaign staffer who scoots to England for a wedding and lands amid old friends’ assorted crises.
 Curtis is a producer for the show, so it should achieve the correct ceremony tally.

-Note: This story has been corrected to show a character’s first name is spelled Endeavour.